 Supports BPMN 2.0

 JBPM concentrates on 2.0 description like a process definition language.
-BPMN 2.0 is a conventional international standard to the process modelling.
+BPMN 2.0 is a conventional international standard for process modeling.

 jBPM Eclipse Plugin